mmm/mmm.github.com/cloud/_posts/2011-08-25-ensemble-nfs.markdown

 Let's grab some code and get cranking...

-First, pull mediawiki as an example (or any formula you're currently working on that might need shared storage).
+First, pull mediawiki as an example (or any formula you're currently working on that might need shared storage)

-    bzr branch lp:~mark-mims/+junk/ensemble-mediawiki-nfsdemo mediawiki

-or

     git clone http://github.com/mmm/ensemble-mediawiki -b nfsdemo mediawiki

-Note this is an 'nfsdemo' branch just for this demo... the real mediawiki formula now has nfs support in the trunk.

 This gives us